 Open it and remember death, yes.
 But in remembering death, remember life.
 Let mortality sharpen your senses, widen your mind, deepen your loves, kindle your wonder.
 For we all dance with death.
 Some just hear the music more clearly.

-***Please note that you can now explore my little vally virtually through the “The Valley” page.***
+***Please note that you can now explore my little valley virtually/visually through the “The Valley” page.***

 *** CAN NOW BE LISTENED TO LIKE AN AUDIOBOOK BY PLAYING THIS YOUTUBE PLAYLIST (Click the following to open in a different tab.): “What Remains is Radiant: A Journal from the Edge of Breath” ***